HomeLatest NewsEnterprise ITFacebook loses legal battle over halting EU-US data transfers

 Preferred Source of Google

-Judge David Barniville wrote in his judgment that he concluded Facebook “must fail on those grounds of challenge and that it is, therefore, not entitled to any of the reliefs claimed in the proceedings.”
+Judge David Barniville wrote in his judgment that he concluded Facebook “must fail on those grounds of challenge and that is, therefore, not entitled to any of the reliefs claimed in the proceedings.”

 Advertisement